Department of Health Outcomes and Behavior Faculty

 Research Themes: Caregiving; communication; interpersonal relationships

-Vani Nath Simmons, PhD – Associate Member
+Vani Nath Simmons, PhD – Senior Member

 Dr. Simmons' lab focuses on the development of smoking cessation and relapse-prevention interventions for special populations (at-risk/vulnerable groups) including cancer patients and ethnic minorities.

 Research Themes: Smoking cessation interventions, special populations, randomized controlled trials

 Kea Turner, PhD, MPH, MA - Assistant Member

 Dr. Turner's research aims to improve the quality of cancer care delivery by evaluating implementation of evidence-based interventions and policies and assessing whether effective implementation improves patient outcomes.
 Her work has especially focused on the implementation of telemedicine, medication management, and fall prevention interventions.

 Research Themes: implementation science, health informatics, patient safety and medication management

 Dr. Vinci's lab is focused on alleviating stress and promoting well-being among various populations.
 Our research primarily focuses on aiding individuals in reducing cancer-risk behaviors, such as quitting smoking and reducing alcohol use, particularly among underserved populations, through the development of novel behavioral interventions (e.g., mindfulness; mhealth).
 A second line of research includes determining whether mindfulness-based strategies can aid cancer caregivers in reducing stress.